BryanRuan/BryanRuan/itmo356/Podcasts/Chapter-08/pc-chapter-08.md

 * ~37:30 - What does the FreedomBox project do ([https://www.freedombox.org/](https://www.freedombox.org/ "FreedomBox website")) and how do they compare OwnCloud?

+They build free operating system while OwnCloud focus on the appilcation

 * ~41:30 - What is the main new Google-like feature discussed/added in OwnCloud 6?

+OwnCloud Document is collaborate editing application for rich taking such as ODF and ODT files